It is a self-limited disease, which means that it usually goes away.

 Lack of fluid intake leads to dehydration, especially if you also have a high temperature.

 Mild dehydration can make headaches and tiredness worse.

 Your doctor will likely recommend taking acetaminophen or ibuprofen to relieve general pain, headache, and fever.

 The spleen can swell while you have infectious mononucleosis.

 In rare cases, it can break suddenly or due to external trauma.

 Your doctor will likely recommend avoiding contact sports, such as hockey or basketball, for the duration of the illness.

 To prevent spread, kissing and close body contact with other people should be avoided while sick.

-If you drink alcohol when you are sick with mononucleosis, you may feel much worse than normal due to the effect of mononucleosis on your liver.
+If you drink alcohol when you are sick with mononucleosis, you may feel much worse than usual due to the effect of mononucleosis on your liver.

-Antibiotic medications are not usually used, as glandular fever is caused by a virus.
+Antibiotic medications are not usually used, as a virus causes glandular fever.